josalm/CardMarket_scrap/README.md

 \
 Update:\
     - Dynamic deck search.
 No longer need to have a Deck folder in project\
     - User IO.
-No longer need to change code to assing username or deck path
+No longer need to change code to assing username or deck path\
+    - Total price sum of search
 \
+\
+\
 What's missing:\
     - All deck formats\
-    - User input\
-    - More dynamic(deck choice based on dir content)\
     - Check if card that a user sells have a good price according to the avg?\
-    - Total price sum of search\
     - Excel output ??\
     - Some sort of UI for programming muggles